sayop/CFM02/docs/source/Results/d/contents.rst

 1. Errors as a function of time step, dt

   - The evaluation of time step change effect was done for single case of grid size, N = 4001.
+  - Crank-Nicolson scheme gives better accuracy over the entire set of test cases than Euler implicit, because the CR scheme is a second order accuracy in both space and time.
+  - In general the error drops monotonically with decrease of time step.

   .. figure:: ./images/EulerEqn_error_dt.png
      :scale: 60%